 The dental sealants process is as quick and easy as a regular dental visit.

 • Tooth Examination: The first step in the dental sealant procedure is a thorough teeth examination by Dr. Towson, Dr. Viggy, or Dr. Jow.
-They will identify the teeth most susceptible to decay, typically the molars and premolars, which have deep grooves and pits where food particles and bacteria can accumulate.
+They identify cavity-prone molars and premolars with deep grooves that trap food and bacteria.

 • Tooth Preparation: Once the teeth are selected for sealants, they will be cleaned and dried thoroughly to ensure optimal bonding of the sealant material.
 Dr. Towson, Dr. Viggy, or Dr. Jow may use a special solution to etch the tooth surface slightly, creating a rough texture that helps the sealant adhere better.